Be Extra Strong When Your Child Is from LGBTQIA+ Community

-Be Extra Strong for your LGBTQ child.
+Be Extra Strong for your LGBTQIA+ child.

 During puberty, the development of gender traits and stronger romantic desires aids in a person's 'Gender Identity' becomes obvious.
 In their early years, as more and more young people are coming out , they begin identifying as lesbian, gay, bisexual, and more lately, transgender.
-All of this contributes to greater understanding and exposure of the LGBT (lesbian, gay, bisexual, and transgender) community in our society, as well as in educational institutions, religious organizations, community groups, and the media.
+All of this contributes to greater understanding and exposure of the LGBTQIA+ (lesbian, gay, bisexual, and transgender) community in our society, as well as in educational institutions, religious organizations, community groups, and the media.

 Understanding, recognizing, and sharing one's sexual orientation with others is a lifelong experience.
 It could be simple for some people and challenging for others.
 It's crucial for parents of teenagers to understand, keep in mind, and accept the fact that every child is different and has their own sentiments and life experiences.
 ‘Coming out’ can occur at any time because the experience of difference can start in childhood and a child may feel different even before entering kindergarten.
 Children frequently experience anxiety and fear at this age, and they may find it challenging to interact or involve themselves with their peers and friends.
 It may be much easier for children who get loved and accepted as they are.